Estimated Waiting Time Improvement and URS Web API

 - If a virtual queue is associated with some Agent Group, then URS uses Stat Server’s min(max(StatLoadBalance, 0),10000) statistic for the virtual queue and adjusts it relative to call position in the queue.

-- If a virtual queue is not associated with an Agent Group, then URS calculates an AverageHandlingTime for all agents from the virtual queue and multiplies it by the call position in the queue.
+- If a virtual queue is not associated with an Agent Group, then URS calculates an AverageHandlingTime for all agents from the virtual queue that URS considers as a target and multiplies the calculated result by the call position in the queue.
 While calculating an AverageHandlingTime, URS attempts to consider multi-skilled agents and multiple URSes.